 In 2005, the Inland Revenue and Her Majesty's Customs and Excise merged to form Her Majesty's Revenue & Customs.
 They are responsible for the collection and administration of the main forms of UK taxes.

-A form of equity release, where you sell all or part of your home in return for a cash lump sum and continue to live in your home for as long as you wish.
+A type of equity release, where you sell all or part of your home in return for a cash lump sum.
+You continue to live in your home for as long as you wish.

-There are two different types of immediate vesting pensions: 1) A pension fund is transferred to an annuity provider's pension plan, where it is immediately converted into an annuity.
+A pension fund is transferred to an annuity provider's pension plan, it is immediately converted into an annuity.
 The annuity follows the rules of the annuity provider's pension plan and any tax-free lump sum is paid by the annuity provider.
 This is the type of IVP that we offer.
-2) An individual pays a lump sum of their savings outside of pensions into an annuity provider's pension plan, tax relief is added and the total is then converted into an annuity.
+Some providers may offer another type of IVP where an individual pays a lump sum of their savings outside of pensions into an annuity provider's pension plan, tax relief is added and the total is then converted into an annuity.
 The amount you can pay into this type of IVP is dependent on your earnings.
 We do not offer this type of policy.

-An impaired annuity is an annuity that pays a higher income than a standard / conventional annuity for those who have significantly lower life expectancy due to an existing medical condition.
+An impaired annuity is an annuity that pays a higher income than a conventional annuity for those who have significantly lower life expectancy due to an existing medical condition.